 We may use your email address to make contact with you.
 In some instances this will be based on legitimate interests, but in most cases this will only be done where we have your explicit consent.

 - Service notices

-We use third party providers Campaign Monitor and Pure360 to send a variety of email newsletters.
+We use third party service providers Campaign Monitor Pty Ltd (trading as Campaign Monitor) and Purepromoter Limited (trading as Pure360) as “data processors" to send a variety of email newsletters.
 These often include, but are not limited to, summaries of newly added website content.